Fishing With Spices: What Are The Best Spices To Attract & Catch Fish?

 Nutmeg and mace come from the same plant and have a long history of being used in food.
 Most of us don’t know that almost 70% of the chemical composition of ground nutmeg is camphene, which is used in fragrances and flavouring various foods.

 Therefore, naturally, it is primarily used as an aromatic bait.
 Mace and nutmeg have been used in various carp baits.
-However, they are more expensive to buy and, therefore, less popular than most others.
+However, they are more expensive and less popular than most others.

 Fishing With Cinnamon